TwilledWave/PRTS/README.md

 The main script calls the agent scripts for specific functions.
 It supports:
 1. Google search.
 2. Write / read reminder.
-3. Summarize finance news about US stock.

-Will improve finance news summary in the next updates.
+3. Summarize Arknights lore and store it in vector db for furture use.